-One thousand years ago, Dorne was a coalition of First Men and Andal petty kings and lords, with no ruler strong enough to seize control of the entire region.
-The Rhoynish Wars forced the people of the Rhoynar to flee their homeland along the Rhoyne in Essos.
+Centuries ago, Dorne was a coalition of First Men and Andal petty kings and lords, with no ruler strong enough to seize control of the entire region.
+Seven hundred years ago, or alternatively a thousand years ago, the Rhoynish Wars forced the people of the Rhoynar to flee their homeland along the Rhoyne in Essos.
 Led by their legendary warrior-queen, Nymeria, they left in a fleet of ten thousand ships, eventually making landfall at the mouth of the Greenblood in Dorne.
 Nymeria allied with Lord Mors Martell of the Sandship, and with his support conquered the entire peninsula in Nymeria's War, uniting it with House Nymeros Martell of Sunspear as its ruler.

-Seven centuries after the Rhoynar invasion, Aegon I Targaryen invaded Westeros and in his War of Conquest subjugated all of the Westerosi kings one by one, except Dorne.
+Three centuries ago, Aegon I Targaryen claimed the Seven Kingdoms and invaded Westeros.
+During Aegon's Conquest, he subjugated each of the Westerosi monarchs one by one, except Dorne.
 One of Aegon's sisters, Rhaenys Targaryen, flew on her dragon, Meraxes, above the Dornishmen guarding the Prince's Pass, but each Dornish castle she visited was abandoned.
-When she came to Sunspear, she was met by Princess Meria Martell, who warned that the Targaryens would face peril if they attacked Dorne.
+When she came to Sunspear, she was met by Meria Martell, Princess of Dorne, who warned that the Targaryens would face peril if they attacked Dorne.

 The Conquest of Dorne